maxthraxx/chronicler/README.md

 ## ❤️ Support Chronicler's Development

 Chronicler is a free, open-source project driven by a passion for privacy and user ownership.
-It will never have subscriptions or cloud-based features that lock you in.

 Your financial support directly funds development time, helping to build new features, fix bugs, and design a better user experience.